Go to Knowledge hub

 Key takeaways

-But you might still wonder: “What exactly is a 2024-2025 COVID-19 vaccine?
-Do I need one – or another dose?”
+But you might still wonder: “What is a COVID-19 vaccine?
+Do I need one—or another dose?

-What is the COVID-19 vaccine?
+What is a COVID-19 vaccine?

-Why is it still important to get a COVID-19 vaccine in 2025/2026?
+Why is it still important to get a COVID-19 vaccine?

-Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and fight the virus
+Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and help fight the virus

 It’s required for international travel